Cardiff East (1918–1950 UK Parliament constituency)

 Cardiff East was a parliamentary constituency in Cardiff which returned one Member of Parliament to the House of Commons of the Parliament of the United Kingdom from 1918 until it was abolished for the 1950 general election.

 Boundaries

-The County Borough of Cardiff wards of Park, Roath, and Splott.
+Cardiff East included the County Borough of Cardiff wards of Park, Roath, and Splott.

+The ward was abolished in 1950, with Roath and Splott becoming part of the new Cardiff South East ward and the remainder joining Cardiff North.